Market Share Calculator

 What is market share?

-Market share is the percentage of total sales or revenue in an industry or market that is captured by a specific company.
-It serves as a key indicator of a company's competitive strength and market position, reflecting its relative size and influence compared to its competitors within that sector.
+Market share is the percentage of total sales or revenue in an industry captured by a specific company.
+With $2.5M revenue in an $18M market, your revenue share is 13.89%.
+It indicates your competitive strength and relative size vs competitors.

 Why calculate market share by both revenue and units?